Flow cytometry: Compensation

 Each fluorochrome has a broad fluorescence spectrum.
-When more than one fluorochrome is used, the overlap between fluorochromes can occur.
-This situation is called spectrum overlap.
-This situation needs to be overcome.
-For example, the emission spectrum for FITC and PE is that the light emitted by the fluorescein overlaps the same wavelength as it passes through the filter used for PE.
+When more than one fluorochrome is used, an overlap between fluorochromes can occur.
+This situation is called spectrum overlap, and must be corrected.
+For example, the emission spectrum for FITC and PE is one in which the light emitted by the fluorescein overlaps the same wavelength as it passes through the filter used for PE.
 This spectral overlap is corrected by removing a portion of the FITC signal from the PE signals or vice versa.
 This process is called color compensation, which calculates a fluorochrome as a percentage to measure itself.

 Compensation is the mathematical process by which spectral overlap of multiparameter flow cytometric data is corrected.
 Since fluorochromes can have wide-ranging spectrum, they can overlap, causing the undesirable result of confusion during the analysis of data.
 This overlap, known as spillover and quantified in the spillover coefficient, is usually caused by detectors for a certain fluorochrome measuring a significant peak in wavelength from a different fluorochrome.
 Linear algebra is most often used to make this correction.

 In general, when graphs of one or more parameters are displayed, it is to show that the other parameters do not contribute to the distribution shown.
 Especially when using the parameters which are more than double, this problem is more severe.
 Currently, no tools have been discovered to efficiently display multidimensional parameters.
 Compensation is very important to see the distinction between cells.